 There are several types of crawl space systems.
 LiveGreen professionals can seal each kind.

-Plastic Moisture Barrier
+Plastic Moisture Barrier Crawl Space Systems

 Unfortunately, this is what most homeowners have.
 Plastic is laid on the crawl space floor in an attempt to limit moisture penetration.
 This approach will cut down on moisture coming up through the ground, but it will do nothing to prevent hot, humid air from entering your crawl space.
 The humid air comes in contact with the relatively cooler duct work or HVAC unit, and this results in increased moisture followed by sagging insulation and duct work, standing water on the ground plastic, and a perfect environment for mold growth and pest habitats.

-Plastic Barrier with a Dehumidifier
+Plastic Barrier With a Dehumidifier Crawl Space Systems

 So you know why the plastic is down, but what about the dehumidifier?
 The dehumidifier will remove moisture from the air but the challenges and issues with a dehumidifier tend to outweigh the benefits a homeowner would recognize.
 While the dehumidifier will work during some seasons, but we have yet to see a dehumidifier keep up with the humidity we get in the summer months.
 Some questions you might consider.

 - What happens when the dehumidifier breaks down?